compsocialscience/summer-institute/2026/melbourne/apply.md

 If the form below did not load, please reload the page or use this direct link instead (will become active once opened): <a href="https://researchsurveys.deakin.edu.au/jfe/form/SV_1zSCB6SfhHZGIJw" target="_blank" rel="noopener noreferrer">SICSS-Melbourne 2026 Application Form</a>

 Inquiries can be sent to <a href="mailto:sicss@internetobservatory.org.au">sicss@internetobservatory.org.au</a>.
-We are currently in the process of getting necessary approvals to start accepting applications and will open the application form on this page.
-Feel free to reach out if you have any questions before that or if you face any technical difficulties when submitting the form.
+Feel free to reach out if you have any questions or if you face any technical difficulties when submitting the form.

 <br>